z390development/z390/doc/zVSAM/zVSAM_V2.4_Design_ACB_Processes.md

 # zVSAM V2 - Logical processes for ACB-based requests

-## API for Assembler and zCobol programs
+# zVSAM V2 - API for Assembler and zCobol programs

+This document describes the macro interfaces for working with zVSAM V2 data sets.

 There is much more syntax checking in zVSAM V2 than in IBM macros and this may result in unexpected MNOTEs.
 All macros will continue processing after an MNOTE except for the most serious.